End clients to take responsibility for umbrella company tax compliance

 31 October 2024

-Employers will find that umbrella companies have no longer got them fully covered for PAYE and NICs from April 2026.
+Umbrella companies won't have you covered from April 2026 - at least as regards employment taxes.
 The Chancellor has plans for a crackdown on non-compliance in umbrella companies which would make end clients and agencies responsible for PAYE and NICs compliance.

 Under the new legislation, the responsibility for operating PAYE/NICs on the earnings of a worker engaged by an umbrella company will move from the umbrella company to the end client or, if there is a UK agency in the labour supply chain, the UK agency.
 If there is more than one UK agency the chain, it is the agency that has the direct contractual relationship with the end client that will be responsible.